omar-alabed/Equavu/README.md

 - Registration with personal details and resume upload
 - Application status tracking
 - Resume validation and storage
+- Email notifications on status changes and registration confirmation
+- Conditional Resume Storage: Resumes are stored locally or uploaded to Amazon S3, depending on configuration.
+If S3 is enabled in settings, resumes are uploaded securely to your S3 bucket;
+otherwise, they are saved in the local media/resumes directory.

 ### Admin Functionality
 - List candidates with filtering and pagination